-To maximize warmth, always sleep in a fresh base layer—socks, thermal leggings, thermal top (nylon, Capilene, or Smart Wool), and beanie.
+To maximize warmth, always sleep in a fresh base layer.
+This means packing fresh socks, thermal leggings, thermal top (nylon, Capilene, or Smart Wool), and beanie for the purpose of always having a dry base layer at night.
 Avoid sleeping in clothes that you have hiked in during the day.
-Your hiking clothes may seem dry but are likely more moist than you realize and that moisture wicks warmth away from your body.
-Also, this dedicated nighttime baselayer will help protect your sleeping bag from sweat and body grim.
+Your hiking clothes may seem dry but are likely moister than you realize and that moisture wicks warmth away from your body.
+Also, this dedicated nighttime baselayer will help protect your sleeping bag from sweat and body grime.

 Sleeping bag storage